 A few years back, I had my first experience as a solo traveler.
 After deciding to make a career switch, I was in need of a new adventure—and a new place in which to find some inspiration.
-Enter Midcoast Maine, the rocky stretch of coastline between Brunswick, the home of Bowdoin College, and the quaint towns of Rockland, Camden, Belfast, and Bucksport.
+Enter Midcoast Maine, the rocky stretch of coastline between Brunswick (the home of Bowdoin College) and the quaint towns of Rockland, Camden, Belfast, and Bucksport.
 With my surroundings as my only companion, it didn’t take long to fall in love with the Midcoast’s picturesque villages, beautiful harbors, and secluded coastal trails.
-And thus, every autumn, I make the pilgrimage back to this special piece of coastline north of Portland, eager to soak up the views along Route One and eat some of the best farm-to-table cuisine on the east coast.
+Thus, every autumn, I make the pilgrimage back to this special piece of country northeast of Portland, eager to soak up the views along Route One and eat some of the best farm-to-table cuisine on the east coast.

 So if you’re in the mood for some R&R on the shores of Penobscot Bay, here are some of my favorite ways to spend three days.

 A Reiding Rainbow

 Begin your visit to the Midcoast in Bath, a gem of 19th century architecture on the banks of the Kennebec River.
 Although summer visitors flock to the town’s shops and galleries, it’s the shipbuilding giant Bath Iron Works that has been the beating heart of the region since 1884.
 The famed shipyard has built and designed battleships, frigates, cruisers, and destroyers, and during peak production in World War II launched a new destroyer every 17 days.